Depression, Personality Pathology, and Regulation of Emotion in Later Life (DP-RELATE)

 Sarah Brown-Adams

-Sarah is a fifth-year student in the Adult Clinical Psychology Psy.
+Sarah graduated from the Adult Clinical Psychology Psy.
 D. program.
 She received a B.A. in religious studies from New York University.
 She is currently an extern at Weill Cornell Brain and Spine Center where she is pursuing her interest in neuropsychological assessment.
 Her systematic review of geropsychological literature examined the relationship between premorbid neuroticism and agitation in patients with dementia.

 Cathryn Goldman